adityakunar/Deep-Learning/README.md

 # DeepLearning
-Reproduction project for Deep Learning where we studied the effects of dropout as a regularizer for preventing overfitting in deep neural networks.

-Please find the blogpost [here](DeepLearningReport.ipynb)
+We studied the effects of dropout as a regularizer to prevent overfitting for deep neural networks.
+Our main aim was to reproduce the findings of the original paper.
+We conducted experiments with different flavours of dropout i.e Bernoulli and Gaussian on multiple datasets such as MNIST and CIFAR10 and analyzed our results with respect to the paper.
+Please find our blogpost detailing our findings [here](DeepLearningReport.ipynb).

 All notebooks can be found [here](code/)